A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

-In this section, we present a unified spin cooling formalism that encompasses PG, GM, EIT, $\Lambda$-GM, and RSB cooling.
 We show that all these schemes exhibit similar forms of the effective Hamiltonian and collapse operators in the LD regime and rely on the same principles.
-PG and GM cooling use a single counter-propagating laser frequency to create light shifts similar to the trapping frequency, as well as the Raman coupling and optical pumping.
-EIT and $\Lambda$-GM cooling incorporate a second coherent laser to address other spin states and exploit the dark states of a three-level $\Lambda$ system to create darker reservoir states.
-RSB cooling separates all three processes, using two lasers to couple different ground spin states and a third frequency and beam for optical pumping that uses angular momentum selection rules to keep the cooling state dark.
+PG and GM cooling use a single laser frequency counter-propagating with a different polarization to create a polarization gradient.
+The cooling is optimal when the light shifts are similar to the trapping frequency.
+This same laser is also used to generate the Raman coupling and optical pumping.
+EIT and $\Lambda$-GM cooling incorporate a second coherent laser resonant to a different ground spin state to create dark states of a three-level $\Lambda$ system.
+This improves cooling by creating darker reservoir states.
+RSB cooling separates all three processes, using two lasers and their relative detuning to couple different ground spin states and a third frequency-beam for optical pumping that uses angular momentum selection rules to keep the cooling state dark.